Veeresh-S-K/Tria-Contact-List/README.md

 - Add, edit, and delete contacts
 - Create and manage groups (Friends, Work, etc.)
-- Search and filter by name, email, or phone number
+- Search and filter by name or phone number
 - Mark contacts as favourites
 - Toggle between dark and light modes